The Young Writers Workshop is a three-week creative writing program for students currently completing grades 9, 10 and 11.

-Each weekday consists of three ninety-minute sessions organized as writing and discussion seminars.
-Workshop leaders write with their students, and there is frequent sharing of this informal writing, both in small groups and in the class as a whole.
+In the workshop, we read a wide range of texts, many of which are challenging, to examine form, content, and evolving ideas in our evolving world.
+All of our texts are chosen to be useful in engaging a range of sophisticated conversations around thinking and writing.
 Discussions of assigned readings — mostly contemporary poems, stories, and essays — is informal and speculative.
 The emphasis isn’t on arriving at a “correct answer” but on exploring various ideas about what a text is saying.
 The texts also frequently serve as starting points and models for students’ own creative writing exercises.
-These daily activities are complemented by evening assignments in reading, revising, and journal writing.
+These daily activities are complemented by evening assignments in reading, revising and journal writing.

 Each week students develop a portfolio of “works in progress” and then meet individually with their workshop leader to discuss what they have written.
 Rather than evaluation, these meetings focus on what the writer is trying to do in his or her writing and how best to accomplish these goals.
 By becoming more conscious of their choices and strategies, students develop the intellectual autonomy expected of them as they prepare for college.

 Students who successfully complete the Young Writers Workshop and subsequently enroll at the College are automatically eligible to apply for the Young Writers Workshop Scholarship.
 Contact the College’s Admission Office for further information.